 Y = f (X) + (X) + (x) + (x)

 Structure forces the meeting leader to prepare in advance the specific questions and optimal topical flow for each “X”, one at a time.
 When results are aggregated, the complete view begins to form, built on shared understanding rather than rambling discussions.
+In short, you can’t be effectively agile if you don’t have the tools (facilitation skills) to help your meeting participants reach consensus.

 For example, to solve global hunger, you can’t ask “What can you do to solve global hunger?” because the question is too broad.
 You are asking for the “Y”.
 We know that hunger is a function of food creation, food distribution, food storage, nutrition absorption, etc. Therefore, ask for the “X” such as “What can we do to increase food storage capacity in Somalia?” (note the tightened scope).